 Trois-Rivières is the second oldest French-speaking city in North America, just about halfway between Montreal and Quebec City.
-Here’s how to spend a day in the city with teens, exploring the brutal history of logging, touring a horrific old prison that operated until the 1980s, learning about Quebec culture and eating some really, really good food.
+Here’s how to spend a day in the city exploring the brutal history of logging, touring a horrific old prison that operated until the 1980s, learning about Quebec culture and eating some really, really good food.

 It can be quite expensive to fly into Quebec City from Chicago.
 It’s much cheaper to fly Chicago-Montreal and rent a car.
 That’s how I first discovered the charming old city called Trois-Rivières (Three Rivers in English).
 Canada’s second-oldest city, Trois-Rivières was founded in 1634 in what was then called “New France.”
 It has been through some hard times since.